Five Tools Parents—and Kids—Can’t Live Without

 Who it helps: Everyone!
 No human being can keep track of all the paper that comes home from school.
 Placing school papers in one location cuts down on those panicked early-morning searches and meltdowns—by kids and parents.

-These tools have helped my family show up to many events on time, with the right equipment, wearing clean clothes.
+These organization tips have helped my family show up to many events on time, with the right equipment, wearing clean clothes.

 Occasionally, I can do it all.